saphewilliam/saphe-packages/packages/react-table/README.md

   setSearchString: Dispatch<SetStateAction<string>>;
 }
 ```

+If you wish to exclude a column from the search, set its `unsearchable` option to `true`.

 To set the search mode from the default fuzzy search `SearchMode.FUZZY` to exact string matching `SearchMode.EXACT`, pass the desired search mode into the `search.mode` key of the `options` object.